diegoami/DA_ML_Capstone/README.md

 A possible future extension will be the possibility to accept a video or the URL of a video and the seconds interval at which images will be retrieved -  say, like, every two seconds.
 In this case, a client will call the service passing a video and a second interval as an argument, and then execute a visualization of the result - identifying video segments and the probability of what category segments belong to.
 This is however out of scope of thi project.

+The endpoint I have ended up deploying works with json files, as images are passed using this format and converted to and from the PIL Image format.